hapijs/joi/API.md

 const schema = Joi.date().greater('1-1-1974');
 ```

 Notes: `'now'` can be passed in lieu of `date` so as to always compare relatively to the current date, allowing to explicitly ensure a date is either in the past or in the future.
+When using `'now'` note that is includes the current time and the two values are compared based on their UTC milliseconds timestamp.

 ```js
 const schema = Joi.date().greater('now');